grizzlysmit/gzzopt/README.md

 ###Count###

-*count* shows a simple example of an incrementing integer option see *count.cpp*
+*count* shows a simple example of an incrementing integer option see *count.cpp*, this is done with an incrementing function, this is the best solution for this problem, I could do it by adding still more helper classes and special constructors and it gets progressively more ugly, so I bailed for something which will have fewer problems, and I think is an eloquent solution.

 ####A brief explanation of the format of a program using gxxopts####